Faculty & Staff

 Professor Educator, Journalism

-Penix has delivered speeches at national and regional conferences about media law and related topics for the American College Press Association and the College Media Association, which he formerly served as a member of the law committee.
+Penix has delivered speeches at national and regional conferences about media law and related topics for the American College Press Association and the College Media Association, which he has served as a member of the law committee.
 Penix was invited to speak about fake news and the erosion of trust in college media at the 2019 ACP/CMA National College Media Convention Oct.
 31 to Nov.
 2, 2019, at the Grand Hyatt Hotel in Washington, D.C.
-He delivered a speech in 2013 for approximately 1,000 people in Austin, Texas, and later gave a presentation and speak about Section 230 of the Communications Decency Act and Section 512 of the Digital Millennium Copyright Act and related Internet Media Law topics at the 94th annual National College Media Convention hosted by the American College Press/College Media Association.
+He delivered a speech in 2013 for approximately 1,000 people in Austin, Texas, and later gave a presentation and speech about Section 230 of the Communications Decency Act and Section 512 of the Digital Millennium Copyright Act and related internet Media Law topics at the 94th annual National College Media Convention hosted by the American College Press/College Media Association.

-Jennifer Wohlfarth
+Jenny Wohlfarth

 Educator Professor, Journalism